Skip to main content

 4. Root certificate

-• Include private key in the .PEM file.
+• Include the private key in the .PEM file.

-• The key must be unencrypted (there is no password protection).
+• The key must be unencrypted (not protected by a password).

 1. Prepare your certificate